Personal cloud

-A personal cloud is a collection of digital content and services which are accessible from any device.
-The personal cloud is not a tangible entity.
-It is a place which gives users the ability to store, synchronize, stream and share content on a relative core, moving from one platform, screen and location to another.
-Created on connected services and applications, it reflects and sets consumers’ expectations for how next-generation computing services will work.
+A personal cloud is a collection of digital content and services that are accessible from any device through the Internet.
+It is not a tangible entity, but a place that gives users the ability to store, synchronize, stream and share content on a relative core, moving from one platform, screen and location to another.
+Created on connected services and applications, it reflects and sets consumer expectations for how next-generation computing services will work.

 The four primary types of personal cloud in use today are: Online cloud, NAS device cloud, server device cloud, and home-made clouds.

 Online cloud

-The online cloud is also sometimes referred to as public cloud.
-Online cloud is the cloud computing model where online resources like software and data storage are made available over the Internet by a service provider.
-In an online cloud model, cloud services are provided in a virtualized system, are constructed using pooled, shared physical resources and are accessed by the Internet.
+The online cloud is sometimes referred to as the public cloud.
+It is the cloud computing model where online resources like software and data storage are made available over the Internet.

 Typically, an individual or organization has little control over the ecosystem in which the online cloud is hosted, and the core infrastructure is shared between many individuals and organizations.
 The data and applications provided by the service provider are logically segregated so that only those authorized are allowed access.